Sheeves11/UnnamedFiefdomGame/README.md

 4. py-bcrypt
   pip3 install py-bcrypt

+5. GO development environment
+  apt-get golang

 5. goTTY
-  also the go environment for this
+  go get github.com/yudai/gotty
+  More information about goTTY can be had here: https://github.com/yudai/gotty

 6. SCREEN
+  You will use the SCREEN program to run your backend and host process so that they will not exit when you leave the SSH session or logout.

-7. run serverbackend.py
+7. run fiefdombackeng.py
+  python3 fiefdombackend.py &

+8. run the goTTY host
+  go/bin/gotty -w -p 80 python3 fiefdomgame.py

-8. Connect via browser
+9. Connect via browser

-9. Create default fiefs and initialize map
+10. Create default fiefs and initialize map

-10. Enjoy!
+  Do this by using the command "dt" on your stronghold page.
+  Run commands 2, 7, and 10 for a full initialization of the server

+  (Disable this when hosting a production server)

 -----------------------------------------------------------------------------------------------------------------

 Enjoy!

 -----------------------------------------------------------------------------------------------------------------

-Update Log:

-Since this game started, we've added almost 300 commits and 3k lines of code!
-Here are your latest updates:

-1/2/2022:
-Added password encryption using salted hashes
-Added thieves for stealing from player Strongholds Many, many bug fixes

-(to be continued)